serenity-is/docs/tutorials/movies/adding_a_movie_kind_field.md

 Uncaught Can't find MovieTutorial.MovieDB.MovieKind enum type!
 ```

+### Please Note!

-> Whenever such a thing happens, please first check browser console for errors, before reporting it.
+Whenever such a thing happens, e.g. some button not working, you got an empty page, grid etc, please first check browser console for errors, before reporting it.

+### Why We Had This Error?

 This error is caused by MoveKind enumeration not available client side.
 We should run our T4 templates before executing our program.